funeral service career path

 Goodwin University will prepare you to provide others with comfort and guidance at these times.
 Our small class sizes allow for close access to our educators whose personal experience in the field allows them to provide you with reliable tools and real-time, hands-on education.
 Our facilities include a full-scale funeral home showroom, in-class business and professionalism training, hands-on embalming and restoration techniques, and a robust statewide internship program.
 You need only bring your enthusiasm for learning and interest in becoming a trusted resource for the communities you serve.

-The mission of the Goodwin University’s Funeral Service Program is to facilitate the training of students to become funeral service professionals and to instill in our students the foundation of integrity, compassion, and moral ethics needed to be successful in our ever-changing contemporary society.
-Click here for more information about the Goodwin’s Funeral Service program as well as career options available to you after passing the state board exam.
+The mission of the Goodwin University’s Funeral Service program is to facilitate the training of students to become funeral service professionals and to instill in our students the foundation of integrity, compassion, and moral ethics needed to be successful in our ever-changing contemporary society.
+See more information about Goodwin’s Funeral Service program as well as career options available to you after passing the state board exam.